akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 ![Create a new contact and add it a flexibility instance](../img/add_access_flex.gif)

 ::: info
-The new contact will receive an email to update his password, and an email indicating that he has access to the flexibility instance.
+The new contact will receive an email to define his password, and an email indicating that he has access to the flexibility instance.
 :::

 ## Add an IP Range allowed to access your Flexibility instance